Explore

 key:global.content-type: Article

-This article summarizes the key challenges and recommendations identified in clinical practice guidelines (CPGs) governing an ageing population with a spinal cord injury.
+This article summarizes the key challenges and recommendations identified in clinical practice guidelines (CPGs) governing an aging population with a spinal cord injury.
 It also highlights gaps and areas of improvement in existing guidelines.

 key:global.content-type: Article